 Despite not being the dominant genre at the box office, western movies still found a way to thrive, and these are some of the best in recent years.

 The Coen brothers made a name for themselves for their takes on Westerns, from modern tales like No Country for Old Men to classical set ones like True Grit.
 In their journey, they experimented a lot as well.
 This endeavor is a classic Western set with a contemporary comedy sensibility.
 Stars like Liam Neeson, James Franco, Zeo Kasan, and Tim Blake Nelson lend their phenomenal talents and wits in making this a modern masterpiece.
+It would later go on to receive nominations for Best Adapted Screenplay, Best Costume Design, and Best Original Song at the Academy Awards.
+The Ballad of Buster Scruggs is available to stream on Netflix

-30 The Shooting (1966)
+33 The Shooting (1966)

 Making spectacular use of the Utah desert (simultaneously with another great Hellman / Nicholson film, Ride in the Whirlwind), The Shooting features a delightful Warren Oates as a former bounty hunter who has settled down with his buddy for a more quiet life.
 When a woman in supposed distress offers them a large amount of money to escort her to a strange town, the pair reluctantly agree, only to realize that they're being stalked by a man in black (Nicholson).
 A tense, ambiguous, and philosophical Western, The Shooting has the best of both worlds — classic Western elements with an arthouse vibe.

-An extremely formalistic, dark, and existentialist Western film from the underrated director Monte Hellman, The Shooting features Jack Nicholson in one of his most interesting roles.
+An extremely formalistic, dark, and existentialist Western film by the underrated director Monte Hellman, The Shooting features Jack Nicholson in one of his most interesting roles.
 Written by the great Nicholson collaborator Adrien Joyce (Five Easy Pieces, The Fortune) and co-starring Millie Perkins, Will Hutchins, and Warren Oates, The Shooting is a mysterious thriller, a Western that seems to have been written by Jean-Paul Sartre or Samuel Beckett.
+The Shooting is available to stream on Max

-29 The Apple Dumpling Gang (1975)
+32 The Apple Dumpling Gang (1975)

 The Apple Dumpling Gang is one of the best overall family Western films of the last five decades.
 The film tells the story of a polished gambler (Bill Bixby) who gets tricked into taking care of three orphan children in 1879.
 Once the kids learn of their fortune that was left to them by their late father, a lot of people, who don't necessarily have the orphans' best interest at heart, try to get their money.
-It is up to the gambler and some of the townsfolk to both protect the kids and their fortune.
+It is up to the gambler and some of the townsfolk to both protect the children and their fortune.

-The film nearly made $37 million at the box office in total and is one of famed actor Don Knotts' best films.
+The film made nearly $37 million at the box office in total and is one of famed actor Don Knotts' best films.
 But apart from the statistical accolades, The Apple Dumpling Gang also packs a ton of humor that will have you laughing for hours on end.
 Disney's classic, heartwarming style brings together elements of mischief, a cute romance, and a satisfying ending.
 The final arc between Bill Bixby and Susan Clark is also quite comforting, given the Western premise.
+The Apple Dumpling Gang is available to stream on Disney+

-28 Bone Tomahawk (2015)
+31 Bone Tomahawk (2015)

 Bone Tomahawk